Caroli Disease: Signs, Diagnosis & Treatment

 • Caroli Syndrome: This type features the combination of bile duct dilatation and congenital hepatic fibrosis, often leading to portal hypertension and its associated complications.

-Symptoms of Caroli Disease
+What are the Symptoms of Caroli Disease?

 The clinical presentation of Caroli disease can vary significantly based on the extent of bile duct involvement and the presence of complications.
 Common symptoms include: